developwithpurpose/front-end-developer-exercise/app/README.markdown

 ### Animation-WIP and style refinements-WIP

 Adding animations, which are a work in progress.
 Also took the time to refine text styles.

+### Animation styles, icons

+Added some finishing touches to animations, tweaked styles and added icons next to nav items.